 What Is Good Debt?

-That debt includes mortgages, the largest chunk of debt owed by Americans.
-In general, mortgages are considered "good debt," or the type of debt that offers tax advantages, fulfills a need rather than a want, and supports your ownership of an asset that increases, or appreciates, in value.
+This debt can include mortgages, the largest chunk of debt owed by Americans.
+In general, mortgages are considered "good debt," or the type of debt that offers tax advantages, fulfills a need rather than a want and supports your ownership of an asset that increases, or appreciates, in value.

 Of course, if your house is grander than the income that pays for it, you may be "house poor," which means there's not enough left over after your monthly mortgage payment to square away your other expenses.